GridSpace/grid-apps/notes.md

 * `F` add climb/conventional into each operation
 * `F` add lathe mode / A-axis / 4th axis / rotary milling ops
 * `F` add support for tapered ball mills
-* `F` roughing flats should be constrained to flat region, not create a new layer
 * `F` change color of line selection in trace op when not a closed poly
 * `F` limit cut depth to flute length of selected tool (or warn)
-* `F` user-defined origin (issue #28)
 * `F` validate muti-part layout and spacing exceeds largest outside tool diameter
 * `F` parameterize dropping close points in prep.js. ensure long segments remain straight
-* `F` flat and volumetric rendering of paths
-* `F` z planar settings visualizations (edit using snappable dragging of planes)
 * `F` trapezoidal tabs in Z
 * `F` ease-in and ease-out especially on tab cut-out start/stop
-* `F` add option to spiral in vs out (optimal tool life) vs mixed (optimal path)
-* `F` can animation clear the mesh in areas where the cuts go through the stock?
-* `F` gcode output option as zip for multiple or flip ops or tool change
 * `F` maintain several part orientations + op chains in a single profile

-* `P` routing should start with the smallest poly by area
+* `P` option to start with the smallest poly by area on layer change
 * `P` refactor slicing engine to use common core in geo
-* `P` port slicing to common core & refactor accordingly
-* `P` decrease cutting speed when entire tool is engaged (start of roughing)
+* `P` decrease cutting speed when entire tool is engaged (start of roughing, rest machining)
-* `P` clear void should cut inside-to-out when a part would be freed from stock
 * `P` port arc code from FDM export to CAM export
-* `P` common part pre-analyze to speed up 'slice' and improve shadow (overhangs)
 * `P` redo all path route / planning in prepare to account for terrain before camOut

 # SLA